XRGURU/Institutions/adminlogin.md

 For creating a teacher, you must provide your first name, last name, and email address.
 After you create a teacher, you will receive an email with their login information.
 Even teachers must update their passwords for the first time while logging in.

+The search option in the top right corner can help you find teachers quickly from a long list.

 ![image](https://user-images.githubusercontent.com/105265661/167844398-f0f6d354-77da-4fb7-9593-a97800529528.png)

 ## Students
-You're on the Students tab,
-This page allows the admin to view all of his students an export all the student information into excel sheet.
+You're on the students tab, which allows the administrator to see all of his students and export their data to an excel sheet.
+The search option in the top right corner can help you find students quickly from a long list.

 ![image](https://user-images.githubusercontent.com/105265661/167845300-b1310408-d9a6-4346-91af-1631d9e2c521.png)